Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

     <hr>
     <strong>Desired Research Outcomes</strong>
     <p>
         Build a comprehensive mapping between retinal/EEG-derived biomarkers and Alzheimer’s pathology.
-This research will form the foundation for the next phase of device development—transforming raw biosensor data into clinically meaningful indicators.
+This research will form the foundation for the next phase of device development, transforming raw biosensor data into clinically meaningful indicators.
 The ultimate outcome is a validated, cost-effective, non-invasive screening method that identifies Alzheimer’s risk and progression, enabling earlier intervention, improved patient outcomes, and easier monitoring of disease progression.
     </p>
     <hr>
     <strong>Learn More About the Project</strong>